eclipse-pass/main/docs/infra/pipeline.md

 Note that the `pass-app` currently refers to the [pass-docker repo](https://github.com/eclipse-pass/pass-docker).
 The recommendation is that `pass-docker` be renamed (and enhanced) to capture using [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code)) all configurable environments.

+Here is a summary of the actions and their current triggers / implementation status (note not all _actions_ have been fully automated).

 | Action | Trigger | Note
 | --- | --- | --- |